Before you start using your diffuser around your dog, read this guide. These are the essential oils toxic to dogs.

 Diffusing Essential Oils Around Dogs

 Not all essential oils are toxic to dogs.
 There is a safe way to diffuse essential oils around dogs.
-There are essential oils that are safe for use around dogs, but the list is very small.
+There are essential oils that are safe for use around dogs (see above).

 The biggest thing to remember is to dilute the oils.
 Dogs have very sensitive noses and respiratory systems.
 Dilute your oils more than you normally would.
 For example, if you normally use 3-5 drops in a diffuser, only use 1-3 drops.